Back to Back Issues Page

 But others are totally skeptical of the safety of water that is not chlorinated.

-After nine years of drinking this unfiltered I have finally succumbed to the strong opinions of family and put in a filtration system with a UV lamp to sterilise the water.
+After nine years of drinking this water I finally succumbed to the strong opinions of family and put in a system with a UV lamp to filter and sterilise it.

 I wager that very little plastic finds its way into the reservoir from dust and rain, far from industrial effluent where we live; but certainly there is some, such is the extent of pollution.
 Much of my acquiesce to the pressure to sterilise our water is from recognising that the filters will remove any plastic.

-In any case, with or without filters it will be a small fraction compared to that in municipal water from our polluted rivers and dams.
+In any case, with or without filters the plastic microparticles will be a small fraction compared to that in municipal water from our polluted rivers and dams.

 We avoid bottled water.